Springview II Wind Energy Facility

 Direct-drive wind turbines are significantly different than the wind turbines used at NPPD’s Ainsworth Wind Energy Facility and other wind farms in Nebraska.
 Direct-drive turbines do not use a gear box, which is a major component used to increase the rotation speed of the large rotor to several hundred revolutions per minute for the generator.
 For this new technology, electric inverters are used to synchronize the generator into the grid versus using gearboxes.

 The two turbines are the Vensys 77 model with the rotor (includes the blades and hub) diameter being 252 feet with hub height at 213 feet.
 The blades and rotor weigh 38 metric tons, the tower structure 90 metric tons, and the generator 42 metric tons.
 A total of 300 yards of concrete was used in the pad mounts for each tower.

 Rotor speed is 17.5 revolutions per minute, and the wind speed rated output for the turbines is 29 miles per hour.

-The power purchase agreement is for 20 years, with NPPD purchasing the electric energy produced by the turbines and sharing with Omaha Public Power District, Lincoln Electric System, Municipal Energy Agency of Nebraska, and the City of Grand Island.
+The power purchase agreement is for 20 years, with NPPD purchasing the electric energy produced by the turbines and sharing with Omaha Public Power District, Lincoln Electric System, and the City of Grand Island.
 Bluestem, LLC, is responsible for maintenance of the turbines.
 Energy generated from the two turbines is interconnected into the Ainsworth-based KBR Rural Public Power District electric distribution system.